 With different levels of lakes, four different hiking trails, seven routes through the park, and two different entrances, it can be overwhelming trying to figure out how to spend your time here.

 In this article, I will share with you our walking route through Plitvice Lakes.
 Learn how to get to the most stunning waterfalls, how to get a bird’s eye view of the park, and how to get to the Veliki Slap viewpoint for the postcard view of Plitvice Lakes.

 Why Visit Plitvice Lakes National Park?

 Simply said, it’s gorgeous here.
 Lakes, waterfalls, and cool boardwalk trails all work magically together to create a very unique destination.
 Around every bend is another beautiful view.
-Be prepared to ooh and aahh and takes lots of photos.
+Be prepared to ooh and aahh and take lots of photos.